 We designed this kitchen like a single piece of teak cabinetry.
 Lighting and ventilation are recessed into the angled ceiling plane; deep storage is located over the entrance.

-We had the stone counter and backsplash cut from the same slab of Vermont marble, achieving a continuous graphic pattern.
+A kitchen backsplash idea that will never go out of style is a slab of marble that matches your countertop.
+In this home, the stone counter and backsplash cut from the same slab of Vermont marble, achieving a continuous graphic pattern.